IObundle/iob-soc/README.md

 ## Edit the system configuration file: /hardware/system.mk

-To configure IOb-SoC the following parameters are availble:
+To configure IOb-SoC the following parameters are available:

 FIRM_ADDR_W: log2 size of user program and data space, from 1st instruction at address 0 to the stack end at address 2<sup>FIRM_ADDR_W</sup>-1